XLearning-SCU/2024-NeurIPS-AverNet/README.md

 ### Testing Data

-The test sets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1NIV4YSMhBJfjQu2SNQgvuluTAZDeFXH6?usp=sharing).
+The test sets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1NIV4YSMhBJfjQu2SNQgvuluTAZDeFXH6?usp=sharing) or you can synthesize them through `synthesize_datasets.py`.

 ## Testing